[updated July 2021]

 This article is your guide to 2020’s Michelin star restaurants in Chicago.
-Learn about them & how they’re adapting to the COVID19 pandemic.

 Chicago is an incredible city with so much history, culture, and cuisine to experience.
 It’s a cultural and culinary melting pot —a hub for creative artists and innovators.
 The fine-dining scene in Chicago is especially exceptional.
 There are nearly a dozen Michelin star restaurants in Chicago!
 Let’s explore them.

 PRO TIP: Winter is the perfect time to indulge at Chicago’s best restaurants.
 Not only are they a great refuge from the brutal winters, but there’s an event that goes on every winter that you should not miss…Chicago Restaurant Week.

 Chicago Restaurant Week takes place every year between the end of January and the beginning of February.
 If you’re lucky enough to be able to visit Chicago during this time, you absolutely must take advantage!

 During Chicago Restaurant Week, restaurants create special menus that highlight their most celebrated dishes.
 These are often 3 or 4-course price-fix menus that allow you to choose an appetizer, an entree, and a dessert.
 You’ll get to sample more dishes & get the feel of a particular restaurant.